AdaCore/learn/content/courses/advanced-ada/chapters/subprograms_modularity.rst

 most cases, we cannot access private packages in external clients |mdash| such as external subprograms.
 However, by declaring a subprogram private, we're allowed to access private packages.
-This can be very useful to create applications that we can use to test private packages:
+This can be very useful to create applications that we can use to test private packages.
+(Note that these applications must be library-level parameterless subprograms, because only those can be main programs.)

+Let's see an example:

 .. code:: ada run_button main=test_private_data_processing.adb project=Courses.Advanced_Ada.Subprograms.Private_Subprogram_Private_Package